League of Legends, one of the most popular video games of all-time, is the college’s inaugural title in its new Varsity Esports Program.

 Building on the success and growth of the college’s gaming tournaments and esports clubs, Becker seeks to become a championship-driven varsity esports powerhouse.
 Student athletes will have access to state-of-the-art equipment, services and facilities, a strong community, as well as experienced staff and online training through Gamer Sensei, the world’s top source for esports coaches.

-Beginning in fall 2018, scholarships of up to $5,000 per year may be awarded to select student-athletes based on criteria such as academics, ability, communication skills, fit and role.
+Beginning in fall 2018 with League of Legends, scholarships averaging $1,000 – up to a maximum $5,000 – per year may be awarded to select student-athletes based on criteria such as academics, ability, communication skills, fit and role.

 To catch all the latest news about the Becker Varsity Esports Program, please follow us on Twitter.

 Becker’s Varsity Esports Program works closely with the college’s student-led esports club.
-The club, a TESPA chapter, supports a number of games including Overwatch, Hearthstone, League of Legends, Rocket League among others.
+The club, a Tespa chapter, supports a number of games including Overwatch, Hearthstone, League of Legends, Rocket League, Super Smash Bros.
+Ultimate among others.
 The Varsity Esports Program also works with the college’s student-let gaming tournaments club which primarily plays Super Smash Bros.

 For information about the esports club, please follow them on Facebook, Twitter, Twitch or Discord.
 And, for information on the gaming tournaments club, please follow them on Facebook.
 For general information about campus clubs, please visit Campus Life.

-Students interested in esports marketing, event and tournament planning, management, community, business development, production, broadcasting, streaming and content creation are also welcome to explore the college’s new Bachelor of Science in Esports Management or join the gaming tournaments or esports club.
+Students interested in esports marketing, event and tournament planning, management, community, business development, production, broadcasting, streaming and content creation are also welcome to explore the college’s new Bachelor of Science in Esports Management and Content Creation & Emerging Media or join the gaming tournaments or esports club.

 What we play